ipfs/ipfs-companion/README.md

 It will guarantee automatic updates to the latest version reviewed by Mozilla community.

-### Manual Build

-It is also possible to manually build XPI from [the latest relase sources](https://github.com/lidel/ipfs-firefox-addon/releases/latest), however offical Firefox builds will not accept unsigned XPI package (only a developer version of Firefox can be used to run it).

-Please read [SECURITY.md](https://github.com/lidel/ipfs-firefox-addon/blob/master/SECURITY.md) if you want to perform quick security audit BEFORE installation.

 ### TROUBLESHOOTING

 #### Rule to work with NoScript with ABE enabled